diku-dk/futhark-book/benchmarking.rst

 However, we can do better still.
 Futhark comes with a tool for performing automated benchmark runs of programs, called ``futhark-bench``.
-This tool relies on a specially formatted header comment that contains input/output pairs.
+This tool relies on a specially formatted header comment that contains input/output pairs, just like ``futhark-test`` (see :ref:`testing`).
 The `Futhark User's Guide`_ contains a full description, but here is a quick taste.
 First, we introduce a new program, ``sumsquares.fut``, with smaller data sets for convenience:

 .. _`Futhark User's Guide`: https://futhark.readthedocs.org